CrossCrusaders/CrossCrusadersBot/README.md

 # Cross-Crusaders-Bot
-The Discord bot for the Cross Crusaders Bot
+The Discord bot for the Cross Crusaders Discord server.